paulfoley/Udacity_Nanodegree-Data_Analyst/Udacity_Student_Data-Analysis/README.md

 ### Question 1

-Effort has been known to have a strong correlation with succes in almost every activity.
+Effort has been known to have a strong correlation with success in almost every activity.
 For our first question, let's look at how much time the student has spent in the classroom and learning for students that passed versus the students that did not pass.

 * Is there a difference in time spent in the classroom for passing students?

 ### Question 2

 Next let's look at how many lessons each student is taking.
-The idea of which is, the more lessons the more likely a student is going to pass.
+The idea is - the more lessons the more likely a student is going to pass.

 * What's the difference in number of lessons taken by students who pass versus students who don't pass?

 ### Question 3

-Next let's look at a students study habits, are students who do something daily more likely to pass then student's who don't learn daily.
+Next let's look at a student's study habits.
+Are students who do something daily more likely to pass than students who don't learn daily.

 * What's the difference in daily study habits of the students who pass versus students who don't pass?